noahlu2010/noahlu2010.github.io/_pages/admcf.md

   image: /assets/images/admcf-cover.jpg
 ---

 In my seventh-grade science class, we did a unit on ecosystems.
 For my final project, I researched the kelp forest and learned about the many animals species that lived in that ecosystem and found it interesting.
 I wanted to learn more about biodiversity and the different species on our planet.
 I came across this environmental foundation called [ADMCF](https://www.admcf.org/) that dealt with biodiversity and animal protection.
-They needed help in cataloging some of the endangered animals, as data on the wildlife trade was scarce.
+They needed help in cataloging some of the endangered animals, as data on the wildlife trade is scarce.
 Therefore, I volunteered to help them.

 ## What is ADMCF